EU upgrades Irish economy but warns of risks

 This is the second fastest growth in the EU, just behind Malta at 5.8 per cent.
 Brussels also upped its growth forecast for Ireland to 4.1 per cent in 2019 from 3.1 per cent previously.

-The Commission noted that while the Irish economy grew by 7.8 per cent in gross domestic product (GDP) terms last year, well above the euro area average, the headline growth number was distorted by the activities of multinational companies.
+While the Irish economy grew by 7.8 per cent in gross domestic product (GDP) terms last year, well above the euro area average, the Commission said GDP number was distorted by the activities of multinational companies.

 It said the near 7 per cent jump in exports in 2017 was largely driven by exports of royalties attributed to the intellectual property assets registered in Ireland rather than export volume increases.